-- A-B. The Company has 1,000 shares authorized and 1,000 shares issued and outstanding of \$1 par value common stock.
+A-B. The Company has 1,000 shares authorized and 1,000 shares issued and outstanding of \$1 par value common stock.
 The Company has no preferred stock outstanding.
-All issued and outstanding shares of common stock are held by the Company's parent, Three Rivers Holdings, Inc. - C. Dividend payment requirements are outlined in the domiciliary state statutes and may be further restricted by the Ohio Department of Insurance. - D. The Company paid ordinary cash dividends of \$50,000,000, \$97,500,000, \$17,000,000 and \$100,000,000 on December 22, 2023, June 12, 2023, June 6, 2022, and December 22, 2022, respectively, to Three Rivers Holdings, Inc., which was approved by the Ohio Department of Insurance and recorded as a reduction to unassigned surplus in the financial statements. - E. The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute. - F. There are no restrictions placed on the Company's unassigned surplus. - G. The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid. - H. The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants. - I. The Company does not have any special surplus funds. - J. The portion of unassigned surplus, excluding net income and dividends, represented (or reduced) by each item below is as follows:
+All issued and outstanding shares of common stock are held by the Company's parent, Three Rivers Holdings, Inc.

+C. Dividend payment requirements are outlined in the domiciliary state statutes and may be further restricted by the Ohio Department of Insurance.

+D. The Company paid ordinary cash dividends of \$75,000,000, \$50,000,000, and \$97,500,00 on June 13, 2024, December 22, 2023, and June 12, 2023, respectively, to Three Rivers Holdings, Inc., which was approved by the Ohio Department of Insurance and recorded as a reduction to unassigned surplus in the financial statements.

+E. The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute.

+F. There are no restrictions placed on the Company's unassigned funds (surplus).

+G. The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid.

+H. The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants.

+I. The Company does not have any special surplus funds.

+J. The portion of unassigned surplus, excluding the net income and dividends represented (or reduced) by each item below is as follows:

-2023 2022
+2024 2023

-Net deferred income taxes 4,581,262 3,426,351
+Net deferred income taxes 3,565,377 4,581,262

-Nonadmitted assets (18,572,045) (13,773,871)
+Nonadmitted assets (12,953,916) (18,572,045)

-Total \$ (13,990,783) \$ (10,347,520)
+Total \$ (9,388,539) \$ (13,990,783)

-- K-M. The Company does not have any outstanding surplus notes and has never been a party to a quasi-reorganization.
+K-M. The Company does not have any outstanding surplus notes and has never been a party to a quasi-reorganization.